The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Experiments

 \subsection{Model Setup}

-We use Gemini 2.5 Pro~\cite{comanici2025gemini} to generate parallel execution $\cP$ from input video $\cI$.
+We explore Gemini 2.5 Pro~\cite{comanici2025gemini} to generate parallel execution $\cP$ from input video $\cI$.
 The input to the Gemini model are formed by two parts: our proposed text prompt and the video input $\cI$.
 We use the default 1FPS frame sampling rate to fit the maximum context.

-We progressively evolve more specific system prompts to improve Gemini 2.5 Pro's performance on \prob: \begin{itemize}[leftmargin=*,noitemsep, nolistsep] \item \textbf{Base Prompt}.
+We progressively evolve more specific system prompts to improve Gemini 2.5 Pro's performance on \prob: \begin{itemize}[leftmargin=*,label=\textbullet] \item \textbf{Base Prompt}.
 The basic prompt where we simply inform the model about the task, without mentioning any goals and constraints. \item \textbf{+ Goals-Only}.
 On top of ``Base'', we instruct the model to maximise the goals (Coverage and Speed-Up), without mentioning any constraints. \item \textbf{+ Goals-and-Constraints}.
 We instruct the model to both maximise the goals (Coverage and Speed-Up) and minimise the constraints of space, object and semantics. \item \textbf{+ Spatial Prompt}.
 On top of ``+ Goals-and-Constraints'', we provide an \textit{additional} column-separated-value (csv) file linking spatial location to time---temporal durations in the source video.
 We instruct the model to avoid occupying the same zone for different agents. \end{itemize}

 Regarding the final ``+ Spatial Prompt'', current vision–language models -- including Gemini 2.5 Pro -- often struggle with robust spatial understanding.
-In the parallel-execution problem, simply supplying the raw trajectory of the source video as additional input does not provide Gemini with sufficient guidance (see ablation in supplementary).
-We explore a compact and structured spatial prompt that explicitly encodes the knowledge needed for collision avoidance.
-We divide the 3D environment into equal-sized zones; we divide the XY-plane as the majority of movements happen within the ground plane.
+We thus provide a workaround by appending the prompt with explicit spatial information.
+Upon experimentation, simply supplying the raw trajectory of the source video does not provide Gemini with sufficient guidance (see additional results in \supmat~\Cref{sec:spatial_prompt_variants}).
+We thus divide the 3D environment into equal-sized zones; we divide the XY-plane as the majority of movements happen within the ground plane.
 We then extract the duration when the person in $\cI$ remains within one zone, producing a list of triplets of: (start-time, end-time, zone number).
 We then instruct Gemini 2.5 Pro to avoid assigning two parallel agents working in the same zone concurrently.

-The complete prompt can be found in the supplementary.
+The complete prompt can be found in the supplementary material.
 We set Gemini parameter temperature$ = 0$ and top$_p = 0.2$ for more deterministic results.